kraftnix/logseq-caldav/README.md

 - Using a CalDAV server without support for combined Calendars and Tasks is supported, but you must choose two separate directories
   (and therefore calendars) to sync the ics files to, by default `LSQ_EVENT_DIR` uses the same value as `LSQ_TASK_DIR`, this is an assumption that the same CalDAV directory can be used for both tasks (VTODO) and calendar events (VEVENT).

+## Todo

+  - passthrough A/B/C logseq priority to vtodo priority
+  - consider adding events for Scheduled/Deadline
+  - all datetimes are your current timezone at the moment